khoppenworth/HRcapacity/README.md

    sudo chown -R "$USER":"$USER" .
    composer install --no-dev --optimize-autoloader
    ```
+   This step is **required** even if the repository already contains a `vendor/` directory from a local development setup.
+   The `composer install` command downloads every package listed in `composer.lock` and rebuilds the optimized autoloader so
+   Laravel can locate controllers, service providers, and framework files at runtime.

    If you deploy with a dedicated service account (for example `www-data`), adjust the ownership command accordingly or run
    `composer` as that user.
 Composer needs write access to `backend/composer.lock`; without it you will see an error similar to
    `file_put_contents(./composer.lock): Failed to open stream: Permission denied` from `JsonFile.php`.

+   **Tip:** run `composer check-platform-reqs` after installation to confirm the PHP extensions on the server satisfy the
+   packages' requirements.
+Missing extensions or skipped downloads manifest as "Class not found" or "file or directory does
+   not exist" errors when Laravel boots.
 2. Copy the environment template and adjust settings:
    ```bash
    cp .env.example .env